 Today, most Welsh wool is used in the carpet industry but in earlier centuries, almost every cottage had a loom for weaving blankets and clothing, often in the traditional Welsh tapestry patterns.
 Some of the original Welsh Woollen Mills survive today, some as museums but only a handful as working mills.
 Nevertheless, tapestry blankets are as popular today as they have been for over 100 years.
 Traditionally they would have been given as wedding gifts to be handed down from generation to generation.
 They are long wearing blankets and if cared from well, they could be part of your family heritage to pass on to your future generations.

-Our Welsh tapestry blankets range from push chair and cot sizes as baby blankets, to single, double and king size blankets and can be complimented with a Welsh tapestry cushions in various sizes.
+Our Welsh tapestry blankets range from push chair and cot sizes as baby blankets, to throws, single, double and king size blankets and can be complimented with a Welsh tapestry cushions in various sizes.

-To get the correct size, you need to decide if you want the blankets to drape over the sides of the bed on the sides and at the end of the bed.
+To get the correct size, you need to decide if you want the blankets to drape over the sides of the bed and also at the end of the bed.
 For example, in the UK a double bed is 140cms wide.
 Using the measurements above, a single blanket would drape to the floor about 20cms (or 8 inches) on each side of the bed (180cms -140cms divided by two).
 A double blanket at 230cms wide would drape approximately 45 cms on either side (18 inches) and hence would drape almost to the floor on either side of the bed.
 (See UK and Overseas Bed Sizes)

-Welsh tapestry blankets have a long and rich heritage but are nearly as popular today as maybe they were 100 years ago.
+Welsh tapestry blankets have a long and rich heritage but are nearly as popular today as they were 100 years ago.
 They make great presents which will last a lifetime and are the warmest of bed blankets for any weathers.